lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 #### CSS Encoding

-[cssesc](https://github.com/mathiasbynens/cssesc) is a library that serves both Node.JS and the browsers for escaping and optimizing CSS outupt.
+[cssesc](https://github.com/mathiasbynens/cssesc) is a library that serves both Node.JS and the browsers for escaping and optimizing CSS output.
 It has a slimmed down version specifically for Node.JS that is called [CSS.escape](https://github.com/mathiasbynens/CSS.escape).

 To install both of them (not actually required):